CodeQuantum9/DisableDnsRegister/README.md

-Disable dynamically the dns address registering on the wifi network card
+Disable or enable dynamically the dns address registering on the wifi network card